 We can see that for the same wager on the same bet on the same NHL game, a bet placed at Bet365 will earn £236 compared to the same bet placed at William Hill, which will earn £230.
 The £6 difference is not to be sneered at - over the course of the season these disparities can make up hundreds of pounds!
 Hence the importance of always comparing odds before betting on Ice Hockey - which is where our odds comparator comes in!

 To finish up on this page dedicated to Hockey betting odds, be sure to remember the two fundamental aspects that we have discussed - always compare odds before betting, and place your wager on the bet that offers the best value.
 This will allow you to consistently secure the best possible winnings from your bets, and ensures that you don’t miss out when betting on the Ice Hockey match of your choice.
-From the NHL to international tournaments, our odds comparison offers you the best odds on the market for Ice Hockey - don’t hesitate to consult it regularly!
+From the NHL odds to international tournaments, our odds comparison offers you the best odds on the market for Ice Hockey - don’t hesitate to consult it regularly!